jmorc/Mighty-Meta-ORM/README.md

 # Mighty Meta ORM

-This project employs meta-programming to create an object-relational mapping (ORM) system.
+This project employs metaprogramming to create an object-relational mapping (ORM) system.

 ## Features of interest:

-* The `SQLObject` class plays the role of the `ActiveRecord::Base` class.
-To get started, the class method `::columns` queries the sqlite3 database and return an array of symbols representing the column names.
+The `SQLObject` class plays the role of the `ActiveRecord::Base` class used in Rails.
+For example, the class method `::columns` (below) queries the sqlite3 database and returns an array of symbols corresponding to database column names.

 ```ruby
   def self.columns